 5) Once a player has played for one team in the league, they may not play for any other team within the league.
 Special circumstances may be considered.
 If a player wants to change team for whatever reason, it must be put in writing to League Secretary who will with Committee make a decision

 6) * It was decided at the A.G.M on 5th October 2017, that no team would be allowed to postpone a match and play at a later date.
 A team can play with a minimum of 4 players if need be.
 If a team postpones a game they must forfeit the game with a 9 - 0 to their opponents.
 But the league must be notified of any postponements.
 If a team does decide not to turn up for whatever reason they could incur a £10 fine for any food which has been prepared by opposing team.
 Teams who fail to pay this would not be allowed to play again until the fine is paid.
 This will stop the backlog of re-arranged games.
-The only time a game could be postponed is if there is a problem which is out of the teams hands, i.e, a venue being closed, or all matches being of due to inclement weather (Snow etc), which could then be re-scheduled to a later date (free week)
+The only time a game could be postponed is if there is a problem which is out of the hands of the teams or committee

 7) All scoreboards must be clearly visible to all players at all times, and in front of the throwers.
 All playing areas must be lit to an adequate standard, and all boards must be up to a good playing standard on match nights.
 The only dartboards recognised as match boards are those of the standard black & beige main colour, (the doubles & treble & bullseye colours may vary depending on make).
 Any other colour board (i.e. John Smiths green, Guinness black, football teams, etc) are not seen to be a match standard board.
 Any team turning up at any venue, has the right to refuse to play on any board not seen fit to play on.
 This includes colour and general condition, & position of scoreboard & bad lighting etc.